Skip to content

 Summary

-• Generic behaviours expected to be displayed by all skilled Carpentry and Joinery workers (both pathways)
+• All behaviours to be displayed by all skilled Carpentry and Joinery workers (both pathways)

 You will complete the Level 2 Carpentry and Joinery Apprenticeship Standard.